jbrown-heroku/release-phase-demo/README.md

 1. Show `release` line in Procfile.
 This is what executes the migration after build but before deploy.
 1. In another command prompt window in the same directory, start a stream of logs
   `heroku logs -t`
 1. Deploy.
-During deploy show split screen of streaming logs (from previous step) and web browser showing pipeline with app being built
+During deploy show split screen of streaming logs (from previous step) and web browser showing pipeline with app being built (click Show Build Log on app)
   `git push heroku master`
-1. When build and deploy are finished, show updated staging app (which shows new DB structure)
+1. When build and deploy are finished, open staging app (which shows new DB structure created by our migration)
   Select "Open app in browser" from staging app

 ### Local Development